danielyogel/full-stack-prisma-trpc-mobx-react/README.md

 ## Build

-Use `npm run docker-build` to build a docker image, the build tag is based on `package.json version` key.
+Use `npm run docker-build` to build a docker image, the build tag is based on `package.json` name + version keys.
 You can run the docker image locally by `npm run docker-run-locally`;

 ## Test